Mata Amritanandamayi: Livelihood

 In 1998, the Math started a program titled Amrita Nidhi that provides lifetime pensions to destitute widows and to people who are physically and mentally challenged.
 As of 2019, a total of 100,000 people were enrolled.
 It also started AmritaSREE (Self-Reliance, Empowerment & Employment) in 2006.
 This program has helped more than 200,000 women form self-help groups throughout India.

 Education

-Amṛtānandamayī is founder and chancellor of Amrita University, an eight-campus, multi-disciplinary research university that in 2020 was ranked as the fourth-best university in India by NIRF, is accredited with an 'A' grade by NAAC, and was selected as an "Institute of Eminence" by the Indian Government in 2019.
+Amṛtānandamayī is founder and chancellor of Amrita University, an eight-campus, multi-disciplinary research university that in 2020 was ranked as the fourth-best university in India by NIRF, is accredited with an 'A++' grade by NAAC, and was selected as an "Institute of Eminence" by the Indian Government in 2019.

+Even as of 2026 it is ranked the 8th best University in India according to NIRF, 17th overall, 23rd in B.Tech, 21st in Management, 31st in Research, 14th in Dental and 9th in Medicine(Kochi).
+It is ranked 37th Globally by Times Higher Education (THE) Sustainability Impact Rating for contributions to the UN SDG.

 Under her guidance, the university puts a strong focus on research-and-development to uplift the sick and poor.
 The Mata Amṛtānandamayī Math also runs a scholarship program that currently provides 50,000 scholarships for economically challenged children throughout India, and Embracing the World provides scholarships outside of India in times of need, such as in the wake of Typhoon Haiyan in the Philippines.